CREATE A WILDFIRE ACTION PLAN

 - A Family Communication Plan that designates an out-of-area friend or relative as a point of contact to act as a single source of communication among family members in case of separation.
 (It is easier to call or message one person and let them contact others than to try and call everyone when phone, cell, and internet systems can be overloaded or limited during a disaster.)

-- Assemble an Emergency Supply Kit for each person, as recommended by the American Red Cross.
-(See next section for details.)
+- Assemble an Emergency Supply Kit for each person.

 - Maintain a list of emergency contact numbers in your Family Communication Plan and keep it posted near your phone and in your emergency supply kit.